UKPLab/starsem2023-arithmetic-based-pretraining/datasets/README.md

 # Datasets

 This folder provides the data preprocessed for the inferable number prediction task.
-They are not under the license of this project.
+They are <ins>not under the license of this project</ins> (Apache 2.0).
 For reuse, please consider the original licenses:

 - WikiBio - [Git-Repo](https://github.com/rlebret/wikipedia-biography-dataset)
 - SciGen - [Git-Repo](https://github.com/UKPLab/SciGen/)